 2. Stay active

 Regular exercise has health benefits and helps to strengthen your immune system (NHS, 2017a).
-It’s a really good idea to stay active through winter, no matter how tempting it is to stay at home on the sofa during those long winter nights.
+It’s a really good idea to stay active through winter, and it's also good for your mental health to get out and about in the fresh air.
+Even better if it's in a park or natural setting.

 Walking and swimming are great ways to exercise throughout pregnancy.
 You could also try a home exercise DVD to keep you moving even when the weather is bad and you are stuck indoors.